MellowMeh/odin-rock-paper-scissors/README.md

 Pseudocode

-//Have computer randomly select rock, paper, or scissors GET computer move: rock, paper, or scissors
+//Get computer random choice: rock, paper, or scissors GET computer move: rock, paper, or scissors
     CALCULATE a random number between 0 and 1
         IF number is less than 0.33 THEN print "rock" to console